csexton/angular-rails-presentation/slides/02_the_hook.md

 !SLIDE

-# or Ember or Backbone or Knockout or Batman or Knockback or Maria or Kendo or GWT
+# or Ember or Backbone or Knockout or Batman or Knockback or Maria or Kendo or GWT or Dojo

 !SLIDE